 Physical therapy is effective for numerous conditions, and the CDC cited “high quality evidence” supporting exercise as part of a physical therapist treatment for familiar conditions like low back pain, hip and knee osteoarthritis, and fibromyalgia.

 How Do Physical Therapists Manage Pain?

-- - Education: Physical therapists help patients understanding why they are experiencing pain – instead of masking the pain through prescriptions.
+- Education: Physical therapists help patients understand why they are experiencing pain – instead of masking the pain through prescriptions.
 Physical therapists educate patients on how to prevent their pain from returning.

 Why Choose Physical Therapy for Pain Management?